Period rooms and building

 The floor of the Andriessen room was placed during the renovation at the end of the 19th century, after the room was expanded in size.
 This discovery was made during the renovation of 2010, when the original floor emerged from under the parquet floor.
 The walls in between the frescos were returned to their original color.
 This color was retraced through a careful examination of the paint layers.

 This ceiling painting by Pascal Amblard tells a twenty-first-century story in eighteenth-century style.
 In painting this work, Amblard was inspired by the history of Amsterdam, and its tradition of peaceful coexistence between people of different faiths and from different parts of the world.
 The dreaming young man at the base of the composition, by the open fireplace, is the key to the whole painting.
 The other figures are in his dream.

 The period rooms on the ground floors of the prominent residences of the Heren- and Keizersgracht are from the 17th century and were designed for special and formal occasions.
 They were meant to give the owner of the residence esteem and status.

 During the renovation of 2010, the two period rooms of the building were remodeled into nineteenth century Empire style.
 This style hails from France and was introduced in the Netherlands during Napoleon’s era.
 It is characterized by the use of copious amounts gold and different fabrics.

-The impetus for refashioning the period rooms in this specific style was the discovery of a nineteenth century floor in the back room.
 A replica of this floor was placed in the anteroom, as the nineteenth century floor was missing here.
 The renovation of 2010 also revealed the original wall covering.
 This inspired the design of the room’s current curtains and wall covering.
 Precisely one kilogram of gold was used to restore the original gold leaf.